-- 1. Extended Trot to second cone; Stop; Back two steps; Rollback to right - 2.
-Extended Trot back to first cone; Stop; Back two steps; Rollback to left - 3.
-Lope to second cone; Stop; Rollback to right - 4.
-Lope to first cone; Stop; Rollback to left - 5.
-Lope to center; Stop, Back; Pivot 90 degrees toward cattle and call for cow to be worked.
+- 1. Extended Trot to second marker; Stop; Back two steps; Rollback towards cow. - 2.
+Extended Trot back to first marker; Stop; Back two steps; Rollback towards cow. - 3.
+Lope to second marker; Stop; Rollback towards cow. - 4.
+Lope to first marker; Stop; Rollback towards cow. - 5.
+Lope to center; Stop, Back; Pivot 90 degrees towards cattle and call for cow to be worked.

-Part Two - Boxing the Cow - The rider shall signal for their cow to be turned into the arena.
+b.
+Part Two - Boxing the Cow: The rider shall signal for their cow to be turned into the arena.
 Upon entry into the arena, the cow shall be controlled on the entry end of the arena for one minute to demonstrate the horse's ability to "hold" the cow.
 If the cow does not immediately challenge the horse, the rider shall aggressively move in on the cow to demonstrate his horse's ability to drive and block the cow on the entry fence.

-Scoring Novice & Youth Working Cow Horse Class

-Novice and youth working cow horse class will have a total of 50 points and be broken down into three parts.
-In selecting tie breakers, a judge may use 1-6 of the scoring columns in any order.
+Scoring Novice and Youth Working Cow Horse Class: These classes will have a total of 50 points and will be broken down into three parts.
+In selecting tie-breakers a judge may use 1-6 in any order.